01 of 11

 Here's What Happens

-Usually, you or the contractor will bring in a separate company whose sole task is to build foundations--the job requires very specialized skills.
+Usually, you or the contractor will bring in a separate company whose sole task is to build foundations, as the job requires very specialized skills.

 - The contractor digs trenches for frost footings.